frankelavsky/academic_homepage/_posts/2026-03-09-prototyping-bottleneck.md

 One of the main challenges, before I really jump in, is that building something quickly can be good *if you know exactly what you are doing*.
 And this is the danger!
 Students haven't learned all kinds of things about software and how to think about users, human cognition and perception, and more.
 And non-technologists are often unopinionated about the detailed design and engineering intricacies that someone who is more-experienced in technology comes to consider.

+**But people tend to assume that the ideas they have in their head are really good, if they aren't used to rigorously iterating on ideas.**

 Sometimes... slowing down is good for *you*, the builder!
 And sometimes going fast is awesome, but you must absolutely know what you're doing.
 (And at that point, genAI is very-rarely much of a speed-boosting tool.
 GenAI users tend to spend far more time checking output and logic [compared to when they write code themselves](https://arxiv.org/abs/2507.09089).)

 *So, consider this blog post a response to the least-generous interpretation that one might have of the world around us; peering at the worst-case scenario uses of genAI and not just the optimistic ones.*